diff --git a/blazor-toc.html b/blazor-toc.html

 -Data Annotations helps us to define rules to the model classes or properties to perform data validation and display suitable messages to end users.

-+Data Annotations are used to define rules for model classes or properties, allowing validation of data and the display of appropriate messages to end-users.
-By leveraging Data Annotations, you can ensure that data entered into your application conforms to the expected format and meets specific validation criteria.
-In Syncfusion's Blazor DataGrid, Data Annotations help map these validation rules to the corresponding Grid column properties.
++Data Annotations are used to define validation rules for model classes or properties, ensuring that data entered into an application conforms to the expected format and meets specific criteria.
+They also enable the display of appropriate error messages to end users.

 -The Data Annotation can be enabled by referencing the **System.ComponentModel.DataAnnotations** namespace which maps the data annotations to the corresponding DataGrid Column property.